Public charitable collections licence

 Public charitable collections are ruled by section 119 of the Civic Government (Scotland) Act 1982, the Public Charitable Collections (Scotland) Regulations 1984, any exemption directions made by the Secretary of State, as well as what we decide.

-When do I need a public charitable collections licence?
+When do I need permission to hold a public charitable collection?

-You will need a public charitable collections licence if you are collecting money from the public for charity and includes collections from streets and houses.
+You will need permission to hold a public charitable collection if you are collecting money from the public for charity and includes collections from streets and houses.

 If you organise a public charitable collection in South Lanarkshire without our permission, you will be committing an offence and you may be fined.